lammps/lammps/doc/src/create_box.rst

 starting from the origin given by :math:`\vec a = (x_\text{hi}-x_\text{lo},0,0)`; :math:`\vec b =
 (xy,y_\text{hi}-y_\text{lo},0)`; and :math:`\vec c =
 (xz,yz,z_\text{hi}-z_\text{lo})`.
-This is a restricted triclinic box because the three edge vectors cannot be defined in arbitrary (general) directions.
+In LAMMPS lingo, this is a restricted triclinic box because the three edge vectors cannot be defined in arbitrary (general) directions.
 The parameters *xy*\ , *xz*\ , and *yz* can be 0.0 or positive or negative values and are called "tilt factors" because they are the amount of displacement applied to faces of an originally orthogonal box to transform it into the parallelepiped.
 For a 2d simulation, the zlo and zhi values of the simulation box must straddle zero.

 Typically a *prism* region used with the create_box command should have tilt factors :math:`(xy,xz,yz)` that do not skew the box more